SleepyIntoxicator/unitask-backend/readme.md

 ---
 N. (1 - 5) - Task priority: from 1 (high) to 5 (low). v - done

-1. (1) Restructure the project (internal part)
-2. (2) Put the work with jwt-auth in a separate pkg packages
+1. (2) Put the work with jwt-auth in a separate pkg packages
-3. (2) Throw context through services and repositories
-4. (5) JWT Tokens: Embed FingerPrint for the user.
+2. (5) JWT Tokens: Embed FingerPrint for the user.
    Define the items than define the user's devices.
 Introduce the concept of a user session.
    1. IP
    2. device (mobile\PC)